Content Brief: platforms are investing in subscription services for publishers and brands, and more content marketing news

 Today’s consumers can detect a wolf in sheep’s clothing.
 But some publishers are still trying to cut corners.

 As The Wall Street Journal reported, publishers like Cheddar and Business Insider are remixing and re-editing TV commercials and marketing videos into shareable video content.
-The process includes adding some subtitles, music and then reposting the clip to their own social media accounts.
+The process includes adding some subtitles and music, and then reposting the clip to their own social media accounts.
 The article claims that consumers may never know the content they are consuming started as an ad.

 Because publishers need video in a world dominated by platforms hungry to serve their audience video, using this tactic is understandable.
 But there are pros and cons: